 Feeling connected while thousands of miles away from campus

 The aspiring political scientist made her first strong connection with her faculty advisor last summer through Beloit’s Advanced Mentoring Program, known as AMP.
 From there the connections just kept building.
-“I think AMP was a really good approach because if you already know a person on campus who’s a faculty member, they can pretty much help you out with anything you need.”

 While Saumyaa Gupta is studying in India, she is making the most of her classes, extracurriculars, and new relationships with professors.
 Saumyaa and many other students from across the world are taking their Beloit classes from home.